 There’s a number of brands in the market, so have a shop around.
 Many might be sold for use on tents and awnings for example, but they’ll often do exactly the same job on a parasol or garden cushion.

-And not only will they reduce the likelihood of mould and mildew taking hold, the good ones will also repel moisture and protect the fabrics from sun fading.
+And not only will they reduce the likelihood of mould and mildew taking hold, but the good ones will also repel moisture and protect the fabrics from sun fading.

-It is easy to apply, designed to reduce colour fading, and help protect (or at least minimise the chance) your outdoor fabrics from mould and mildew by making it easier for moisture to bead and run off.
+It is easy to apply, designed to reduce colour fading, and help protect (or at least minimise the chance) your outdoor fabrics from mould and mildew by making it easier for moisture to bead and runoff.

 That also means it offers good water and stain resistance, so everyday spills disappear in a snap.